nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

   - Monster density
   - Room layouts
   - [Infested Floors](https://stardewvalleywiki.com/The_Mines#Infested_Floors)
-- See [Kale crop planner](https://stardew.info/planner/33-dirty-gerbils-fought-easily) for a suggested Kale and Scarecrow layout.
+- See the [first Kale crop planner](https://stardew.info/planner/5-strong-oysters-married-easily) for a suggested plan.
 Mixed Seeds are depicted by a generic crop icon.
 This plan takes into account the need to place several [Sprinklers](https://stardewvalleywiki.com/Sprinkler) later in the run.
 - At least one [Bean Starter](https://stardewvalleywiki.com/Bean_Starter) must be planted by this day, watered every single day, and not eaten by Crows in order to successfully complete the Spring Crops Bundle on Spring 15.

 ## Instructions